Doctoral education (PhD) overview

 Doctoral candidates at Lund University are not only well prepared for successful careers as independent researchers, but they also have strong possibilities to publish their work independently during their studies and to gain significant teaching experience.

-- Lund University offers doctoral education in all eight faculties.
+- Lund University offers doctoral education in all nine faculties.

 - There are no tuition fees for doctoral education at Lund University.